davebenson/doom4-walkthrough/README.md

 (Because I often seem to need the Mobile Turret upgrade, which involves killing in groups of 4, i often wait to kill them, but the Secret has to be triggered before you drop down to the next area)

 Facing out toward the canyon, look for a Skull Switch at the right-side of the level.
 Actuate it, then go to the other side of this area and look for some blocks to climb up.
-After climbing up, there is a cave just a bit ahead that opened up with Gas and BFG Ammo.
+After climbing up, there is a cave just a bit ahead that opened up with Gas and BFG Ammo: SECRET 13.3.

 Go back down to the lowest area in this complex with about 8 Unwilling.